marvin-garcia/IoTEdgeLogging/README.md

 ### High-level process flow:

-If the monitoring option is enabled in the solution, the following components will be included:
+If the monitoring option is enabled, the following components will be created in addition to the logging architecture: